shamszia/Circle457.Support/README.md

 1. This project tests different features from Circle 45 /7 nuget library package.

-Run and load tests data one by one to avoid rendering problem with webpage canvas, each test will generate a json file in bin folder.
+Run and load tests data one by one to avoid points memory loading problem with webpage canvas, each test will generate a json file in bin folder.

 You may test json file with html json canvas web page included in support project in html folder.